cvius/all-of-artist-x/README.md

 - "There are X tracks added even tho I set Y to Z."

-**Blame Spotify.** This extension relies solely on Spotify’s own metadata.
-I cannot change, edit, or correct it.
+**Blame Spotify.** This extension relies solely on Spotify’s metadata, which I do not control.
 If you're experiencing an issue, please open one so I can reproduce it — include detailed steps, links, and console errors if possible.

 - "How does deduplication works?"

 This extension uses [`canonical_uri`](https://en.wikipedia.org/wiki/Canonicalization) instead of [ISRC IDs](https://en.wikipedia.org/wiki/International_Standard_Recording_Code) to ensure duplicate identification as some tracks do not have ISRCs.
 It groups matching tracks together and selects the one that best fits your preferences.

 ---
 This is my first extension.
-If you find this extension useful, consider giving it a star⭐️.
+If you find this extension useful, consider giving it a star ⭐️.
 Thank you!